Dr Andrea Geurin

 Andrea earned her PhD in Sport Management from Indiana University in 2008, where she also completed her master’s degree in Athletic Administration and Sport Management in 2002, and her bachelor’s degree in Journalism in 2001.

 Dr Geurin spent time working in the sport industry between 2002-2005, serving in public relations and marketing roles at USA Gymnastics, the national governing body of the sport in the US, and Lehman Racing, a professional motorsports team that raced in the National Hot Rod Association.

 Current research and collaborations

-- Writing the third edition of the book "Strategic Sport Communication" along with Drs Paul M Pedersen (Indiana University), Pamela Laucella (IUPUI), and Ted Kian (Oklahoma State University)
+- Writing the fourth edition of the book ""Strategic Sport Communication"" along with Drs Paul M Pedersen (Indiana University), Pamela Laucella (IUPUI), and Ted Kian (Oklahoma State University).

 Current PhD / research supervisions

 - Bethany Hushon, Loughborough University London.
 Serve as primary supervisor alongside co-supervisor Dr. Lauren Burch.
 Working thesis title: The Tangible vs the Intangible in Sponsorship: Its Effectiveness as a Mechanism of Brand Equity to Increase the Growth of Women’s Football in the UK.